genkami/kiara/README.md

 ```

 ## Codec
 By default, messages are marshaled into gob format.
-You can specify which format does Kiara use to marshal and unmarshal messages by passing `WithCodec()` to `NewPubSub()`.
+You can specify which codec Kiara uses to marshal and unmarshal messages by passing `WithCodec()` to `NewPubSub()`.

 ``` go
 import "github.com/genkami/kiara/codec/msgpack"